-New year, but old life for computers: 2017 has started in the wake of the last few months, with a high incidence of viruses and attacks by cyber pirates.
+New year, but old life for computers: 2017 began in fact in the wake of the last few months, with a high incidence of viruses and attacks by cyber pirates.
 But part of the responsibility lies with the users themselves, who often overlook the importance of a secure password.

 What happens as far as the laziness of computer users is combined with the "capacity" of cyber pirates, capable of creating ever new and more numerous threats?
 As can be guessed, the final result is the increase in problems related to safety systems such as PCs, smartphones and data storage machines, which are subject to attack by attackers.

 Virus to the hospital!
 The latest news has some curious aspects, because this time the virus hit in the hospital.
 Of course, we are still talking about the digital world: England's national health system has been hit by several ransomware that blocked the devices.
 The same English organization explained that the "victims" were exclusively PCs with Windows XP operating system, infected precisely by the fearful ransomware, the malware that has been negatively impacting the last few months, infecting the PC and limiting access to owners and users, at least until the payment of a ransom that "frees" the files.